 Don't feel like a stock plan cannot afford you any customization.
 There are many ways to add unique touches when using these plans, but you can also save a lot of money.

 Are you working with a specific contractor or project manager to get your work done?
 In some cases, you might be able to work with them to find savings that you might not otherwise be able to establish.

 Contractors often have their own subcontractors that they work with when they have taken on too much work.
 Sometimes, you can save on costs by allowing your primary contractor to subcontract some of the work.

-Let your contractor know upfront that you are open to subcontractors doing some of the work if it will save you some money.
+Let your contractor know that you are open to subcontractors doing some of the work to save you some money.
 Not all contractors will be open to this type of arrangement, but some may find this to be a great way to still get a cut of the job for being the project manager while not needing to spend as much time on site.

 Be Your Own Project Manager

 If you have some experience in construction or are willing to be an active part of the building process, you can save some money by taking on the role of project manager.
-Rather than having a lead contractor organize subcontractors, you would be hiring and organizing different people for different jobs.
+Rather than having a lead contractor organize subcontractors, you would hire and organize different people for different jobs.

 Choosing the right contractors and freelancers for different parts of your job can also make a difference.
 You will need to be sure each team does the work right and at a fair price, but being hands-on throughout this process could lead to savings.

 While everyone planning to build their own home estimates costs ahead of time, many people do not realize how expensive site clearing can get.
 Blasting away rock, removing trees, creating better drainage, and adding clean fill are costly processes.